a5v/pyDISORT/README.md

         3 : Henyey-Greenstein with asymmetry factor GG 4 : Haze L as specified by Garcia/Siewert
         5 : Cloud C.1 as specified by Garcia/Siewert
-    gg : float, array
+	6 : Uses user input from Legendre expansion of the phase function uphas uphas : array, array
+        coefficients of first 1000 terms in Legendre polynomial expansion of phase function for each layer (Default: [0]*1000) (Note this is only required if iphas = 6 for the given layer) gg : float, array
         scattering asymmetry parameter (Default: 0.85)
     umu0 : float